 So whether you’re gearing up for a big game, or you simply want to be fighting fit, quality sleep may be the key.

 Getting sufficient sleep every night is important if you want to keep your energy up and get the most out of each day.
 However, it has also been shown to reduce the risk of illnesses and boost your immune system.7

 If your physical health is a priority, then it’s important to be scheduling in enough quality shut-eye.

 Your immune system maintains your health by protecting your body from infection, viral organisms and foreign invaders.
 But when it gets weak, you can become sick and this leads to downtime as you try to recover from a cold or flu, for example.
 No one has time for that, which is why it’s important to keep it functioning well.

-Getting enough sleep every night has been shown to be linked to keeping your immune system strong by allowing your body to recuperate and restore itself every night.8
+Getting enough sleep every night has been linked to keeping your immune system strong by allowing your body to recuperate and restore itself every night.8

 Sleep duration has even been linked to appetite, obesity and body mass index too.9